prajwel/curvit/README.md

 ### Requirements

 Curvit has the following requirements.
 If you have an older version of Python and is new to the language, I recommend that you install the [Anaconda Distribution](https://www.anaconda.com/products/individual).
-It installs Python in a user directory without requiring root permissions and will work on Windows, MacOS, and Linux.
+It installs Python in a user directory without requiring root permissions and will work on Linux, MacOS, and Windows.

 * Python 3.6 or later
 * Astropy